radius-project/radius/docs/contributing/contributing-pull-requests/README.md

 The following tips should help you decide which option to choose:

 - Does this change fix a bug in Radius?
-We define a bug as a case where Radius does not as advertised, or where a crash or some other kind of internal failure occurs.
+We define a bug as a case where Radius does not work as advertised, or where a crash or some other kind of internal failure occurs.
 If you said Yes, then choose the first option (Bugfix).
 - Does this change introduce new features or behaviors?
 Does this change modify an existing feature of Radius in a way that's visible to users?
 If you said Yes, choose the second option (Feature).
 - If neither of the two previous options sounds right, and there's no user-visible change in your pull request then choose the third option (Task).